Raúl Rangel (badminton)

-Raúl Rangel Ojeda was born on August 19, 1941; he is a Mexican former badminton player that competed during the 1960s.
+Raúl Rangel Ojeda (born August 19, 1941) is a Mexican former badminton player that competed during the 1960s.

 In 1958, a young Raúl Rangel surprised winning both the men's singles event and, together with his brother Antonio Rangel, the men's doubles category of the Mexican National Badminton Championship.

 At the end of his badminton career, Raúl Rangel had won 8 more times the men's doubles event of the Mexican National Badminton Championship, plus one more competition of the Mexican National Open Championship, and few more national and international tournaments.

 Raúl Rangel was also member of the first badminton national team that represented Mexico in the Thomas Cup in 1964.